Meet the team

 Email Jack: firstname.lastname@example.org

-Mary has been a long time member of the Quinte Broadcasting news team.
+Mary is a longtime member of the Quinte Broadcasting news team.
 A Ryerson University journalism grad, she was a radio news director in Sudbury, a reporter for the Telegram newspaper in Toronto, and has also had four non-fiction books published.
-For more information on her books go to firstname.lastname@example.org.
-Mary's work has taken her to Bosnia, Honduras, South Korea and Canada's Arctic.
+For more information on her books go to email@example.com.
+Mary’s work has taken her to Bosnia, Honduras, South Korea and Canada’s Arctic.

 Tim Durkin grew up in the Irish Catholic metropolis of Read in Tyendinaga Township.
 After stints in Yellowknife and Kingston, Tim has settled in the Quinte region once again.
 He loves sports, religion, theatre and is a news junkie.